Humans arrive in Sarajevo (Sarajevo and me supplement two)

 Professor Böhme plans to continue her research and will look for evidence in El Graeco’s diet and by investigating areas in Iran, Iraq and, possibly, Lebanon that could point to human pre-evolution outside Africa that will corroborate her theory.
 If she can find such evidence, it could stand the world of anthropology on its head.
 So stay tuned.

-In another lab at MPI, radiocarbon dating specialist Helen Fewlass and her colleagues directly dated collagen from 95 bones dating the human bones and artifacts from 43,650 to 45,820 years ago.
+In another lab at MPI, radiocarbon dating specialist Helen Fewlass and her colleagues directly dated collagen from 95 bones dating the human bones and artifacts as being from 43,650 to 45,820 years ago.

 Animal bones cut or modified by people suggested they were in the cave “probably beginning from 46,940” years ago, Fewlass says.